Dingyijiang1/PeterJiangDingyi.github.io/_pages/about.md

   2. Conduct data analysis and data cleaning for Llama large model SFT and pretraining, including manual sampling, multi-threaded character-level processing, and quality and coherence evaluation using the Bert model.
   3. Perform benchmark evaluations and ranking for large models.
 - *2023.06 - 2023.12*, LLM Intern, [Frontis](https://frontis.cn/), China.
-  1. During this period,l became proficient in the operation of Linux on the server and the running of code on  GPU using Python.
-  2. Provide deep learning experiments and slides for Tianjin collage students.
-My projects included *CNN, HMM, quality assessment in speech synthesis, and the prosodic and intonation of Chinese in speech synthesis*.
+- 1. Provide deep learning experiments and slides for Tianjin collage students.
+My projects included *CNN, HMM, quality assessment in speech synthesis, and the prosodic* and *intonation of Chinese in speech synthesis*.
-  3. Additionally, during this internship, l enrolled in the Stanford Deeplearning online course (Andrew Y Ngon Coursera, where l learned about Convolutional Neural Networks (CNN), DeepNeural Networks (DNN), Mathtab, and Pytorch.
+- 2. During this period,l became proficient in the operation of Linux on the server and the running of code on  GPU using Python.